 Using Knowledge Effectively for Politics, Business and Society

-The transfer of scientific findings to politics, business and society with a view to promoting the sustainable use of the coasts, seas and oceans is a core element of the German Marine Research Alliance (DAM).
+The transfer of scientific findings to politics, business and society with a view to promoting the sustainable use of coasts, seas and oceans is a core element of the German Marine Research Alliance (DAM).

-The DAM bundles the expertise of German marine research and ensures a goal- and interaction-group-oriented exchange of knowledge and communication with politics and society.
-In addition, the DAM develops strategies for cooperation with industry, for the promotion of young scientists and for capacity development.
+The DAM pools the expertise of the German marine research community, ensures a goal- and needs-oriented exchange of knowledge and fosters the dialogue with politics and society.
+In addition, the DAM develops strategies for cooperating with industry, for promoting young scientists and for forging knowledge partnerships.

 In the transdisciplinary, solution- and application-oriented DAM research missions, science-based options for sustainable management of the coasts, seas, and oceans are developed and made available to policy-makers and society.
 In addition, the research missions are intended to facilitate the transfer of scientific findings into application.
 To this end, relevant non-university research institutions and universities work together with partners from industry and other stakeholders.

 HOW DO WE WANT TO LIVE WITH THE OCEANS?

 Postcard-campaign: Every individual is called upon when it comes to the future of the oceans and therefore our future and that of our children.